Leaf-Agriculture/docs/docs/alerts_endpoints.md

 &nbsp<span class="badge badge--warning">POST</span> `/webhooks`

-Creates a webhook resource, specifying what events you want to be notified about and where (server URL).
-As soon as the webhook is created, it already will be receiving events.
+Creates a webhook resource, specifying which events you want to be notified about and where (server URL).
+The webhook will begin receiving events immediately after it is created.

 It's not possible to create different webhooks that listen to the same events.
-So, for example, if you already have registered a webhook for listening to `newSatelliteImages` and try to register another one, you'll get a 400 response with error `eventRegisteredTwice`.
+For example, if you have already registered a webhook listening for `newSatelliteImages` and try to register another one, you'll get a 400 response with error `eventRegisteredTwice`.

 #### Request body